FelipeJz/i18n-menu.nvim/README.md

 # i18n menu

-This plugin simplifies the management of manual translations using i18n plugins.
+This plugin simplifies the management of manual translations using react i18n extensions.
 Work in progress.
 Only tested in next-intl.
 Heavily inspired by i18n Ally.

 ## Installation